Does your bathroom go from “clean” to “chaos” way too fast? Here’s how to restore shine, banish odors, and keep it looking spotless.

 Spray any stuck-on grime with a multipurpose cleaner and allow it to soak in for a few minutes.
 Wipe the debris away with a paper towel.

-Then, leave the window open to allow some fresh air to start circulating throughout the room as you finish cleaning.
+Then leave the window open to let some fresh air circulate throughout the room as you finish cleaning.

 Clean the Vanity